PatrickAlyson/ReactMeals/README.md

 ## About this project

-This is a small food ordering web app made with [React](https://react.dev/).
-It is possible to filter the meals by categories and add them to your cart.
-The cart is functional, you can add and remove items from it.
+This is a small food ordering web app made with React.

+One of the main features of this app is the ability to filter meals by categories.
+This makes it easy for users to find the type of food they are looking for.

+Another key feature of the app is the functional cart.
+Users can add meals to their cart with just a few clicks, and they can also remove them if they change their mind.
+The cart keeps track of the total cost of the order, and it updates in real-time as items are added or removed.

 ## Live demo at [https://reactmealsapp.netlify.app/](https://reactmealsapp.netlify.app/)